s-asuthker/Canad-Stocks/README.md

 # Canad-Stocks
-A localhost website where you can search the stock market.
+A website on render where you can find stock prices, view their graphs, and also view currency exchange rates and gold prices.